malgorithms/toffee/README.md

 ```

 Like Express's `partial` function, Toffee's function passes all available vars to the child template.
-For example, in the above code, "session" would also be available the user_menu.toffee file.
-If you don't want this to be available,
-in Express 3.0 you can use Toffee's `snippet` function, which sandboxes it:
+For example, in the above code, `session` would also be available the user_menu.toffee file.
+If you don't want this scoping, use Toffee's `snippet` function, which sandboxes it:

 ```
 {#